 On passage from Sydney via Melbourne and Panama to Liverpool, the S.S.
-Clan Menzies had a cargo of 4,000 tons of wheat and grain, 2,000 tons of dried fruit, 1,500 tons of zinc and 840 tons of general cargo which was typical of vital supplies needed to keep both Ireland and Britain functioning during World War 2.
+Clan Menzies had a cargo of 4,000 tons of wheat and grain, 2,000 tons of dried fruit, 1,500 tons of zinc and 840 tons of general cargo which were typical of vital supplies needed to keep both Ireland and Britain fed and functioning during World War 2.

-Three miles offshore, it was one of two lifeboats that had managed to escape from Clan Menzies that had been sunk just over 24-hours earlier on Monday, July 29, 1940, 150 miles west of Loop Head, Co.
-Clare.
-Struck by a torpedo, fired from U-99, which had departed from its base in in Lorient, Brittany, six men were killed in the blast, but Captain W.J.
-Hughes and the rest of his 88 crew made it into two lifeboats; 52 survivors in one boat and 36 in the other.
+Three miles offshore, it was one of two lifeboats that had managed to escape from Clan Menzies that had been sunk just over 24 hours earlier, at 11.20pm on Sunday, July 28, 1940, 120 miles west of Clifden, Co.
+Galway.
+Struck by a torpedo, fired from U-99, which had departed from its base in Lorient, Brittany, eight men were killed in the blast, but Captain W.J.
+Hughes and the rest of the 88 survivors made it into two lifeboats; 52 survivors in one boat and 36 in the other.

-As the lifeboat came in sight of the Mullet on that summer Tuesday morning, the crew was directed into Broadhaven Bay by the officer-in-charge of Erris Head LOP, Corporal Pat Reilly, landing at Ballyglass harbour, where they were met by local fishermen, the Gardai and Belmullet hotelier, Andrew J. Valkenburg of the Shipwrecked Mariners Society.
-The Society helped merchant navy survivors throughout the war, providing clothes, food and paying for travel expenses.
-On arrival in Belmullet Hospital, the 36 survivors from Clan Menzies were checked by local doctors and cared for by the nursing staff.
-Food and clothing was supplied by Mr. Valkenburg.
+As the lifeboat came in sight of the Mullet on that summer Tuesday morning, the crew was directed into Broadhaven Bay by the officer-in-charge of Erris Head LOP, Corporal Pat Reilly, landing at Ballyglass harbour, where they were met by local fishermen, the Gardai and Belmullet hotelier, Andrew J. Valkenburg of the Shipwrecked and Mariners Royal Benevolent Society.
+The Society helped merchant navy survivors throughout the war, providing clothes, and food and paying for travel expenses.
+On arrival at Belmullet Hospital, the 36 survivors from Clan Menzies were checked by local doctors and cared for by the nursing staff.
+Food and clothing were supplied by Mr. Valkenburg.

 Just as the Erris Head coast-watchers were rescuing the first lifeboat, a passing Irish vessel, S.S.
 Kyleclare, Master Captain J. McKeegan of the Limerick Steamship Company, came to the aid of the second lifeboat.

 Kyleclare was on passage from Galway to Ballina, when she spotted the lifeboat, crowded with survivors from the Scottish ship, off Blackrock.
-Kyleclare took 52 men on board, 38 of them Natal Indians, and landed them safely at Enniscrone Pier at 8pm that evening where the survivors were warmly welcomed and looked after in the local school.
+Kyleclare took 52 men on board, comprising 14 officers, (13 English and one Scottish) and 38 Natal Indians, and landed them safely at Enniscrone Pier at 8pm that evening where they were met by Dr. C.S.
+O’Connor, Enniscrone, agent of the Shipwrecked and Mariners Royal Benevolent Society, and members of the recently formed Enniscrone branch of the Red Cross.
+Two of the crew were injured and had to be removed to Ballina District Hospital.
+Reflecting the middle-class mores that prevailed at that time, the officers were accommodated in local hotels while the “Lascars”, the Natal Indians were put up in Enniscrone National School.
+All the survivors departed by bus to Ballina the next day where they took the train to Dublin.
 Later, the British government expressed its thanks and appreciation for the rescues in a letter, dated November 2, 1940.